-WINE – THE BEAUTY OF BLENDING panel discussion (talk & tasting)
+WINE – THE BEAUTY OF BLENDING with John Wilson and Tomás Clancy (talk & tasting)

 Single varietal wines have been fashionable for years.
 Many traditional wine-producing regions reluctantly add the grape variety to their labels.
 Now some markets are beginning to demand wines made from several grapes.
 Are blended wines on the way back in?
 A panel of wine writers will give a presentation and tasting on ‘Wine – The Beauty of Blending’

 THE LITERATURE OF BURGUNDY with Raymond Blake (talk & tasting)

 A look at the wine writings on one of the best known wine regions, Burgundy.
 Join Raymond Blake, Author of ‘Breakfast in Burgundy, about his experiences of living in Burgundy.
 Raymond Blake, wine editor of Food & Wine Magazine, will give a talk on the region with reference to the various wine writers and wine related literature of Burgundy over the years.
 This will be an informal and educational event conducted in a relaxed style.
 There will also be some delicious wines from Burgundy to taste.